HAL Light Utility Helicopter: Test programme

-Two concerns expressed by the Indian Air Force over the LUH, namely the Imported Flight Control System and concerns with the Main rotor blade have been resolved by HAL.
-The Safran FCS will eventually be superseded by an Indigenous system and the blade disk has been resolved by HAL, who is hopeful of full certification by December 2025, with delivery of the initial orders by Match 2026.
+By November 2023, certain critical systems were still under testing while the Services expected certification and large-scale order within 18 to 20 months.
+By 19 February 2025, the LUH prototypes logged 1,161 test flights.
+In early 2025, the Safran-supplied flight control system software was undergoing certification after which the LUH will finally enter production.
+By October 2025, two concerns expressed by the IAF over the LUH, namely the imported Flight Control System and the main rotor blade, have been reportedly resolved.
+The Safran FCS will eventually be superseded by an indigenous system while the blade disk has been resolved by HAL, who was hopeful of full certification by December 2025 and delivery of the initial orders by March 2026.